 Criteria Aspect Comments Arrangements in place?
 Arrangements for challenging economy, efficiency and effectiveness Prioritising resources Leadership is strong and the spending reductions required to date have been achieved.
-The long-term financial plan is clearly linked to the Police and Crime Plan which sets out the strategic priorities of the PCC and the Chief Constable over the short, medium and long-term.
-The Chief Constable takes a structured approach to cost reductions and prioritising resources, looking at options and delivering change on a business case approach.
+The long-term financial plan is clearly linked to the Police and Crime Plan which sets out the strategic priorities of the PCC over the short, medium and long-term.
+The PCC takes a structured approach to cost reductions and prioritising resources, looking at options and delivering change on a business case approach.
 The outsourcing contracts are regularly reviewed to ensure that they are still providing value for money.
-Performance is good overall and the Chief Constable is still driving improvement despite the spending cuts.
-The Chief Constable takes a structured approach to cost reductions and prioritising resources, looking at options and delivering change on a business case approach.
+Performance is good overall and the PCC is still driving improvement despite the spending cuts.
+The PCC takes a structured approach to cost reductions and prioritising resources, looking at options and delivering change on a business case approach.
 There is a proven track record of delivering savings and efficiencies and working well in partnership with others.
-Yes Improving efficiency and productivity The Chief Constable proactively monitors the Force's performance against the performance of others, primarily using HMIC data.
-The Chief Constable is taking a long-term view and has a track record of delivering savings and efficiencies, with significant savings realised in recent years.
-Shared Service arrangements are in place and there is increasing use of collaborative arrangements.
+Yes Improving efficiency and productivity The PCC proactively monitors the Force's performance against the performance of others, primarily using HMIC data.
+The PCC is taking a long-term view and has a track record of delivering savings and efficiencies, with significant savings being realised in recent years.
+Shared service arrangements are in place and there is increasing use of collaborative arrangements.
 Business processes have been evaluated with resulting efficiencies.
 Savings plans are monitored to ensure the delivery of potential identified savings.
-The financial pressures reflected in budget cuts set their own very challenging targets for the Chief Constable.
-Nevertheless, the Chief Constable has consistently delivered within her budget, despite the challenging targets set by the PCC.
-The Chief Constable has recognised the budget gap from 2016-2019 and work has already started to eliminate this gap while considering the impact further cuts will have on service provision.
+The financial pressures reflected in budget cuts set their own very challenging targets for the PCC.
+Nevertheless, the PCC has consistently delivered within his budget.
+The PCC also sets challenging targets for the Chief Constable which are contained in the Police and Crime Plan and are monitored by the PCC.
+The PCC has recognised the budget gap from 2016-2019 and work has already started to eliminate this gap while considering the impact further cuts will have on service provision.
 Yes